The Daily Dog

 It’s up to all of us to keep our eyes open for the types of abuses that happen at puppy mills, and to make sure our own dogs come from reputable businesses.

-How to Report a Puppy Mill
+How Do I Report a Puppy Mill?

 In the United States, you can contact the Humane Society at 1-877-MILL-TIP to report a puppy mill.
 This organization offers a $5,000 reward for any information that leads to the arrest and conviction of someone running a puppy mill.